FeanorTheElf/feanor-math/Readme.md

 }

 // in a real scenario, we might want to implement more traits like `ZnRing`, `DivisibilityRing`
-// or `Field`; Also it might be useful to provide canonical homomorphisms by implementing `CanHomFrom`
+// or `Field`; Also it might be useful to provide canonical homomorphisms by implementing `CanHomFrom`,
+// in particular the self-isomorphisms `F2Base: CanHomFrom<F2Base>` and `F2Base: CanIsoFromTo<F2Base>`
+// might come in useful

 pub const F2: RingValue<F2Base> = RingValue::from(F2Base);